revou-fsse-feb25/milestone-2-sweetmerry/README.md

 ## Games Description

+### Number Guessing Game
+Try to guess a random number between 1-100 with hints for "too high" or "too low".
+You have 5 attempts to guess correctly.
+The game provides visual feedback on how close your guesses are to the target number.

 ### Rock Paper Scissors
 Play the classic game against the computer.
 Make your choice and see if you can beat the random computer selection.